talent-connect/connect/README.md

 4. Optionally, create a folder named `mongodb-data` for MongoDB's data files

 ### Run
-1. For a clean development session, clear the old database
+1. For a clean development session, clear the old database (via Studio 3T, any other GUI, or simply deleting and re-creating the MongoDB data folder)
 2. Open the monogdb data folder (e.g. `cd mongodb-data`) and start the mongodb daemon: `mongod --dbpath .`
-3. To seed the database with anonymous data, run
+3. To seed the database with anonymous data, run `./seed-random-data.sh` in `redi-connect-backend`
 4. Run `yarn start` in `redi-connect-frontend`
-5. Run `./start-dev.sh` in `redi-connect-backend` `./seed-random-data.sh` in `redi-connect-backend`
+5. Run `./start-dev.sh` in `redi-connect-backend`
+6. Run `./yarn start` in `redi-connect-admin`